nelson-n/cs-math-nn/DataStructuresAlgorithms/DataStructuresCheatsheet.md

 ### Linked Lists
 * Fast O(1) inserts and deletes, slow O(n) indexing.
 * Each element in the list has a reference to the next element, which is why values in the list can be spread randomly across memory instead of contiguously.
 When elements are inserted or deleted the references just need to be patched.
-* `Singly Linked List` = each element links to the next element and can only be traversed forward.
+* `Singly Linked List` = Each element links to the next element and can only be traversed forward.
     - Fields = `head`, `tail`, `data`, `nextElement`.
-* `Doubly Linked List` = each element links to the next and previous element, can be traversed forward and backward.
+* `Doubly Linked List` = Each element links to the next and previous element, can be traversed forward and backward.
 Does take up more memory because each element has two references.
     - Fields = `head`, `tail`, `data`, `nextElement`, `prevElement`.
-* `Circular Linked List` =  list wraps around on itself and has no beginning or end.
+* `Circular Linked List` =  List that wraps around on itself and has no beginning or end.
 This can be implemented with either a single or doubly linked list.
 Useful for applications where you are continually looping through a list.